apache/artemis-examples/examples/features/standard/cdi/readme.md

 To run the example, simply type **mvn verify** from this directory.

-This is a simple example that demonstrates how to use CDI to integrate with ActiveMQ Artemis on the client side.
+This is a simple example that demonstrates how to use CDI to integrate with Apache Artemis on the client side.
 It is designed mainly for connecting to a remote broker rather than embedding within your application.

 ## Configuring the connection